cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 Cloudify can orchestrate any process described in a `workflow` workflows can be explictly listed in the `workflows` section of the `blueprint`

 In many cases you will not see any `workflows` section in the `blueprint`.
-In this case Cloudify assumes you are allowd to run the built-in workflows on the topology `nodes` listed in this `blueprint`
+In this case Cloudify assumes you are allowed to run the built-in workflows on the topology `nodes` listed in this `blueprint`

 ## What is a Workflow?
-A `workflow` is an orchestration algorithm written in a lnaguage that a workflow can execute.
+A `workflow` is an orchestration algorithm written in a language that a workflow can execute.
-In the case of Cloudify it is a Pyhton script using dedicated Cloudify APIs and DOM (Domain Object Model)
+In the case of Cloudify, it is a Python script using dedicated Cloudify APIs and DOM (Domain Object Model)

 ## Built-in Workflows
 Currently Cloudify comes with 2 built-in workflows: